 Mjolnir is a hammer most fearsome and most metal.
 It wasn’t just used for fixing houses or even as a simple warhammer.
-Mjolnir could level mountains.
+Mjolnir could levelmountains.
 There’s no way to understate the hammer’s raw power.
-If you need an example of how righteous the power of Mjolnir truly was, look no further than Snorri’s Prose Edda (this translation from Arthur Gilchrist Brodeur):
+If you need an example of how righteous the power of Mjolnir truly was, look no further than Snorri’s Prose Edda (with this translation from Arthur Gilchrist Brodeur):

 “Then he gave the hammer to Thor, and said that Thor might smite as hard as he desired, whatsoever might be before him, and the hammer would not fail; and if he threw it at anything, it would never miss, and never fly so far as not to return to his hand; and if be desired, he might keep it in his sark…”

 The symbol of Mjolnir is thought to even predate the Norse culture and religion as a whole.
-It’s very similar to a type of amulet called the Hercules’’ Club.
-These pendants were popular in Germanic tribes who were under the control of Rome, for it was said they kind of had a thing for Hercules.
+It’s very similar to a type of amulet called the Hercules’ Club.
+These pendants were popular in Germanic tribes who were under the control of Rome because they kind of had a hard-on for Hercules.
 Oddly enough, they are found exclusively in females’ graves, typically made of bone and antler, but sometimes made of bronze or other rare metals.
 The migration of the Alemanni Germanic tribes brought the symbol northwards.